Fine and performing arts

 Master's programmes in fine and performing arts

-Performance Programme, Music, with eleven specialisations
+Performance Programme, Music, with several specialisation options

 - Performance Programme, Composition